-Merchandise is transported if it is laden at one coastwise point and unladen at another point, regardless of the origin or ultimate destination of the merchandise.11 However, when merchandise is transported in a non-coastwise-qualified vessel from one coastwise point to a foreign port and subsequently returned to the United States "without existing intent on the part of those responsible for the transportation that [the merchandise] shall be transshipped to an American port...[w]hether the subsequent transportation of such [merchandise] to an American port is a violation of [section 55102] must be determined by the existing facts in each case."12
+Merchandise is transported if it is laden at one coastwise point and unladen at another coastwise point, regardless of the origin or ultimate destination of the merchandise.
+However, when merchandise is transported in a non-coastwise-qualified vessel from one coastwise point to a foreign port and subsequently returned to the United States "without existing intent on the part of those responsible for the transportation that [the merchandise] shall be transshipped to an American port...[w]hether the subsequent transportation of such [merchandise] to an American port is a violation of [section 55102] must be determined by the existing facts in each case."
+14

-EXAMPLE: Grain sold to buyers in Japan is transported on board a noncoastwise-qualified vessel from a U.S. port to Kagoshima, Japan, where it is denied entry by the Japanese government and returned to a U.S. port by a different non-coastwise-qualified vessel.
-The seller subsequently provides evidence establishing that it had intended to enter the merchandise into the commerce of Japan.
-As such, the continuity of transportation is broken and no violation of the Jones Act occurs.13
+EXAMPLE: Grain sold to buyers in Japan is transported on board a non-coastwise-qualified vessel from a U.S. port to Kagoshima, Japan, where it is denied entry by the Japanese government and returned to a U.S. port by a different non-coastwise-qualified vessel.
+The seller subsequently provides evidence establishing that it had intended to enter the merchandise into the commerce of Japan and that the Japanese government denied entry of the merchandise.
+As